MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 - You may not be opted in to style fixes.
 The extended capability of fixing convention-based issues capability in **Format Document** only covers a fixed set of issues.
 You can change which issues are fixed in **Tools** > **Options** under **Text Editor** > **C#** > **Code Style** > **Formatting** > **General** > **Format Document Settings (Experiment)**.
 The default settings don't fix some style conventions.
 You can opt in to these via **Tools** > **options**.
 For example, **Apply implicit/explicit type preferences** runs style rules about the use of `var`.

-## Q. Which EditorConfig Conventions can Visual Studio IntelliCode infer?
+## Q. Which EditorConfig conventions can Visual Studio IntelliCode infer?

 At present this feature is experimental, so we don't support the full set of conventions documented in the [code style settings reference](/visualstudio/ide/editorconfig-code-style-settings-reference) yet.
 IntelliCode can currently infer the following [formatting](#formatting-conventions) and [style](#style-conventions) conventions.